BIT-Jack/H2C-lifelong/README.md

 ```
 ./bash_training_and_test.sh
 ```

+# Additional Reproducibility Support
+- Original data of recorded predictions for visualization of the case study [Google Drive-Case491](https://drive.google.com/drive/folders/1-Q7WZfYQMll5InsjaBEzuJDTwFMaPEp5?dmr=1&ec=wgc-drive-%5Bmodule%5D-goto).
+  Download the original data in ```./logging/``` and please use the script ```traj_plot_case_study.py``` for figures.
+- We also provide a group of trained model weights of H2C in the filefolder ```./trained_weights/```.
+  The default setting refers to the default task order with buffer size 2,000.

 ## Contact
 If you have any questions on of this study, please feel free to contact us: